 The Libra cryptocurrency project is built on a permissioned blockchain, which is both similar and different from traditional blockchain technology leveraged by today’s cryptocurrencies.
 What makes Libra different from other cryptocurrencies is it’s reserve-backed, which means it’s backed by real-world assets.

-Permissioned blockchains use cryptography to create a permanent, immutable record of transactions, which will ensure that double spending and other types of fraud to not occur with Libra.
+Permissioned blockchains use cryptography to create a permanent, immutable record of transactions.
+This will ensure that double spending and other types of fraud to not occur with Libra.
 Unlike most cryptocurrencies, Libra’s blockchain won’t rely on mining, which will allow it to act as a real digital currency.

-More importantly, the Libra blockchain will be fast, scalable and efficient, which will allow thousands of transactions to be processed per second at launch.
+More importantly, the Libra blockchain will be fast, scalable, and efficient.
+This will allow thousands of transactions to be processed per second at launch.
 If successful, this would be a paradigm shift for cryptocurrency, which has been plagued by low transaction rates, as highlighted by bitcoin’s ongoing scalability problem.

 Libra vs. traditional money